We all know that whole lemons can go bad, but is it the same for lemon juice? How about bottled lemon juice and lemonade?

 Commercial, bottled lemon juice and lemonade will have varying amounts of preservatives present.
 Although it doesn’t taste as good as fresh juice, it can last considerably longer if stored correctly.

-Lemons And Lemon Juice Shelf Life
+Lemon Juice Shelf Life

 Generally, lemons can stay good for up to one week when stored at room temperature.
 If kept in the fridge, they should last around two to three weeks.
 You can store lemons in the freezer indefinitely, but they will start to lose some flavor after around three to four months.